+- Tap

-- 1. Open the Safari app , then tap . - Tap in the bottom centre of the Tab bar at the bottom of the screen, then tap Private.
+in the bottom center of the Tab bar at the bottom of the screen, then tap Private.

 The tab is automatically added to a Tab Group called Private.
 You can open multiple private tabs in the group.

-You can easily confirm that you're in Private Browsing Mode by checking that the search field bar is grey or that it displays the word Private.
+You can easily confirm that you're in Private Browsing Mode by checking that the search field bar is gray or that it displays the word Private.

-To hide the sites and exit Private Browsing Mode, tap \Box , then tap \vee to open a different Tab Group from the menu at the bottom of your screen.
+To hide the sites and exit Private Browsing Mode, tap $\Box$ , then tap $\vee$ to open a different Tab Group from the menu at the bottom of your screen.
 The private sites reappear the next time you use Private Browsing Mode.

-To close private tabs, tap \Box , then swipe left each of the tabs you want to close.
+To close private tabs, tap $\Box$ , then swipe left each of the tabs you want to close.